What is Occupational Therapy?

 Keir Harding - Occupational Therapist; Clinical Lead, Beam Consultancy

 Video created by Occupational Therapist Hannah Spencer (@hspenceruk) in 2019.

-Whilst on placement in a Learning Disabilities/Mental Health setting, Hannah produced a selection of easy read laminates about Occupational Therapy and the OT Process.
-The resources produced evidenced own understanding of the profession, the OT Process and the PEO model, presented in a way that demonstrated consideration of patients' needs.
+Whilst on student placement in a Learning Disabilities/Mental Health setting, Hannah produced a selection of easy read laminates about occupational therapy and the OT Process.
+The resources produced evidenced understanding of the profession, the OT Process and the PEO model, presented in a way that demonstrated consideration of patients' needs.

 Occupational therapy provides holistic, person-centred support to those whose health and/or wellbeing prevents them from doing the daily activities that matter to them.

 "Occupational therapy training provides the occupational therapist with the skills to plan and deliver purposeful meaningful activity.
 Occupational therapists believe that doing things that you enjoy has a positive impact on your health and well being.
 Our occupations or activities provided us with a role, routine and structure - and define who we are...